The Three-Tier Theorem

 Every positive integer splits uniquely into two pieces.
 The smooth part absorbs the prime factors that the base contains.
 The rough part is everything else.
 In base $10$, the integer $60 = 20 \times 3$ has smooth part $20$ and rough part $3$.
 The integer $77 = 1 \times 77$ has smooth part $1$ and rough part $77$.
 The integer $8$ has smooth part $8$ and rough part $1$.

 The smooth part controls the resolution of the field.
-It says how many fractions share the same repeating block, how finely the field is sampled.
+It tells you how finely the field is sampled.
 The rough part controls the structure.
-It says which prime's digit geometry governs the field, which arrangements of repeating digits occur, where the symmetries lie.
+It tells you which prime geometry governs the repeating digits.

 A note from 2026